kubernetes/website/docs/tasks/debug-application-cluster/events-stackdriver.md

 ### Google Container Engine

-In Google Container Engine event exporter is deployed by default to the clusters with master in version 1.7 and higher, if cloud logging is enabled.
-Note, that in order to prevent disturbing your workloads, event exporter doesn't have resources set and is in the best effort QOS class, which effectively means that it will be the first to kill in case of resource starvation.
-If you want your events to be exported, make sure you have enough resources to facilitate the event exporter pod (depends on the workload, but on average approximately 100Mb RAM and 100m CPU).
+In Google Container Engine (GKE), if cloud logging is enabled, event exporter is deployed by default to the clusters with master running version 1.7 and higher.
+To prevent disturbing your workloads, event exporter does not have resources set and is in the best effort QOS class, which means that it will be the first to be killed in the case of resource starvation.
+If you want your events to be exported, make sure you have enough resources to facilitate the event exporter pod.
+This may vary depending on the workload, but on average, approximately 100Mb RAM and 100m CPU is needed.

 ### Deploying to the Existing Cluster